Cremini Portobello Mushrooms: The Surprising Superfood

 Portobello mushrooms are known by their large size, thick stem, and dark underside, and can grow up to 6 inches in diameter across the top.
 The smaller ones most visibly seen in supermarkets are “baby” portobello, or baby bella, mushrooms and are harvested when young.

-This type of Cremini mushroom is a health surprise to most because it contains health benefits that most don’t even think about and this makes it one of the most underestimated when it comes to health benefits.
+This type of Cremini mushroom is a health surprise to most because it contains health benefits that most don’t even think about, and this makes it one of the most underestimated Superfoods when it comes to health benefits.

 The health benefits these mushrooms provide are being recognized as even greater than that of shiitake and maitake mushrooms.